JS4-14/Cybersecurity-Portfolio/sigma-rules-cross-platform/docs/mshta-case-study.md

 ## Decisions
 I did not include any filter since I determined that there are no apps which need to invoke a URL request or scripts through mshta, this is not normal behaviour seen by apps or users hence it would only occur if there was an adversary with an ulterior goal - there is no legitimate caller.

-I originally used `Image` instead of `OriginalFileName` however realised that an attacker could copy and paste the legimitimate mshta.exe then rename it or replace it and it would not be flagged however `OriginalFileName` is a Sysmon field from the PE header's metadata
+I originally used `Image` instead of `OriginalFileName` however realised that an attacker could copy and paste the legitimate mshta.exe then rename it or replace it and it would not be flagged however `OriginalFileName` is a Sysmon field from the PE header's metadata

 # Finding 1: Sentinel/KQL
 Converting to Sentinel's KQL was successful but the resulting query targeted a table that didn't contain the field I needed for a typical Sentinel setup - this meant it would return 0 results in a real environment